-During 2015, the Probation Department purchased two (2) slightly used 2015 Chrysler 200 sedans.
+During 2015, the Probation Department purchased two (2) used 2015 Chrysler 200 sedans.
 In late 2016, the Department purchased two (2) new Ford Taurus sedans.
 In 2017, the Department purchased two (2) new Ford Taurus sedans.
-Probation Officers, Community Service Coordinator, and the Detention Transportation Officer placed a combined total of Forty-seven thousand one hundred sixty-seven (47,167) miles on assigned County owned vehicles for the year.
-During 2018, fuel and maintenance cost totaled six thousand five hundred six and 78/100ths Dollars (\$6,506.78).
+In late 2019, the Department replaced the 2015 Chrysler sedans with two (2) new 2019 Ford Tauruses.
+Probation Officers, Community Service Coordinator, and the Detention Transportation Officer placed a combined total of thirty-four thousand six hundred forty-nine (34,649) miles on assigned County owned vehicles for the year.
+During 2019, fuel and maintenance cost totaled five thousand five hundred eighty-two and 17/100ths Dollars (\$5,582.17).
 These expenses are down from eight thousand six hundred fifty-five and 55/100ths Dollars (\$8,655.55) in 2015.
-Some of this savings is attributable to lower fuel prices and the purchase of more reliable and fuel efficient vehicles.
+Some of this savings is attributable to lower fuel prices and the purchase of more reliable and fuel efficient and reliable vehicles.